Set up email encryption and digital signing

 Why can't I see the Encryption\Digital signature buttons on my toolbar?

 (This is dependent on which version of Outlook you are running)

 Encryption icons are not available on the Toolbar.
 In order use the encryption, once you are in a message view, you must go to Options and select the box(es) to digitally sign and/or encrypt a message.

 Outlook 2003 or later:

-- Make sure that you are looking in a message view.
+- Make sure you are looking in a message view.
 The Encryption/Digital Signing buttons do not appear on the toolbars of the main Outlook page.
 You must be on a screen where a message can be sent in order for the buttons to be visible.
-By clicking New, Reply or Forward you will be able to see the digital signing and encryption buttons on your toolbar.
+By clicking New, Reply or Forward, you will be able to see the digital signing and encryption buttons on your toolbar.

 - If the buttons still are not showing, make sure that the Formatting toolbar is visible.
 (Go to View->Toolbars-> Formatting) Once the Formatting toolbar is visible, use the drop down arrow to add the Encryption/Digital signature buttons.
 (When adding these buttons, they actually appear on the Standard toolbar).

 - If the buttons were showing but are no longer visible, click the drop down arrow on the Standard tool bar and re-add them.

 Can I send a digitally signed and/or encrypted message to a distribution list?